sannibabalola/sannibabalola/README.md

 - Building small Python projects

 ## 🎯 Goals
--Land my first remote Python job
+- Land my first remote Python job
--Contribute to open source
+- Contribute to open source
--Teach Python to more young learners
+- Teach Python to more young learners

 Thanks for visiting!
 I’m excited to share my journey with you — let’s connect and grow together!